plu5/retype/docs/source/features.rst

   * Customisable font size

-* String replacements: the ability to make a substring be typeable by another of the same length.
+* :ref:`String replacements <replacements>`: the ability to make a substring be typeable by another of the same length.
 This is useful for typing unicode characters, for example making any unicode dash character typeable by hyphen.

-* Foldable Stats Dock that shows you a graph of your current typing speed in WPM and your personal best for the session
+* Foldable :ref:`stats-dock` that shows you a graph of your current typing speed in WPM and your personal best for the session